koreo-dev/koreo.dev/docs/resource-function.md

 which is managed by the user or another controller.
 This is referred to as a _read-only_ ResourceFunction in contrast to a _manager_ ResourceFunction.

+ResourceFunctions also support the ability to _delete_ resources rather than creating, updating, or reading them.
+Currently, this is supported with `apiConfig.deleteIfExists`.
+Setting `deleteIfExists` to `true` will cause the corresponding resource to be deleted any time it is found to be present.

 ## Inline Target Resource Specification

 For cases where only one "static" configuration is desired, an _inline_